sashirajc/jekyll-now/_posts/2018-10-06-simple-storage-service.md

 For example - To move an object from Standard to IA, 30 days after creation.
 And to archive it to glacier 30 days after IA.

+Lifecycle management rules can also be used to permanently delete an object.

 ## Security and Encryption

 All new buckets are private by default